Skip to main content

 If you're local or visiting for more than 3 days, absolutely.
 The family season pass is CA$2,359 with zero blackout dates.
 For a budget-friendlier option, the Norquay 100 Family Pass covers all weekdays plus most weekends (including night skiing) for CA$1,349.
 Norquay is also on the Ikon Pass, so if you're already holding one, you're covered.

 Yes, Friday and Saturday evenings from late December through mid-March, 5pm to 9pm.
 Tickets are CA$54 for adults and CA$29 for kids.
-It's a genuinely fun way to squeeze in extra runs after a day exploring Banff, and the free shuttle means nobody has to worry about driving the mountain road in the dark.
+It's a fun way to squeeze in extra runs after a day exploring Banff, and the free shuttle means nobody has to worry about driving the mountain road in the dark.

 Have a question we didn't cover?
 We'd love to add it to our guide.